Discover 98 Food Court: A Vibrant Culinary Hub in NYC's Chinatown in New York, New York

 Located in the heart of New York City's Chinatown at 98 Mott Street, 98 Food Court is a vibrant and bustling destination ideal for meeting up with friends and enjoying diverse culinary delights.
 This food court stands out by offering an eclectic mix of authentic Asian flavors alongside other popular dishes, all under one roof.
 From fresh, expertly made dim sum to American favorites like pizza, it caters to a wide range of tastes.
 The atmosphere is casual and inviting, making it perfect for both quick bites and leisurely meals.
 One of its highlights is the anchor stall, 89 Eatery, renowned for its fresh dim sum and unique offerings such as perfectly charred lobster buns and flavorful sauces reminiscent of classic favorites.
 The food court’s innovative use of technology in food preparation simplifies and speeds up the process without compromising quality.
 The cozy yet lively environment, combined with generous portions and authentic dishes, makes 98 Food Court a great spot for groups to gather and share a satisfying meal in a quintessential New York Chinatown setting.

-Here's what people think of 98 Food Court
+What people think of 98 Food Court, based on reviews

 As of recent, 98 Food Court holds a 4.1-star rating based on 62 reviews.